jhenals/employee-management-system-nodeexpress-mongodb-docker/README.md

 This project is an employee management system for a dental practice (Apollonia Dental Practice), designed to help the clinic keep track of its medical staff and departments.
 It is the first step towards developing a full employee and customer relationship management system.

 ## Features 🚀
-✅ Add, update, and remove employees
+✅ Add, update, and remove employees  <br>
-✅ Assign employees to departments
+✅ Assign employees to departments  <br>
-✅ Manage a list of available departments
+✅ Manage a list of available departments <br>
 ✅ Store employee details (Name, Surname, Department)

 ## Future Enhancements 🔮
 In later versions, the system may include: